-You need water pipes as part of your plumbing to assist in the smooth and effective travel of water throughout your property.
+Water pipes are a part of your plumbing to assist in smooth and effective water travel throughout your property.
 Without perfect pipework, you are faced with problems that can affect your whole property.
 Leaks, flooding and damage to other areas of the home can occur.
 This can mean extensive repair work that will cost you.

-Like all man-made items, pipes do have a shelf life.
-Even though they are created to be durable, they eventually do fail due to a number of reasons.
+Like all manufactured items, pipes (metal, copper, plastic, etc.) have a shelf life.
+Even though they are created to be durable, they fail for several reasons.

-When your home experiences a burst pipe, it can set off a chain reaction to other potentially hazardous and costly plumbing problems for homeowners.
-Issues caused by a failed water pipe could be an indication of other plumbing problems such as a blocked drain in your home.
-Let's look at some causes of burst pipes.
+When your home experiences a burst water pipe, it can set off a chain reaction to other potentially hazardous and costly plumbing problems for homeowners.
+Issues caused by a failed water pipe could indicate other plumbing problems, such as a blocked drain in your home.
+Before calling for an emergency plumbing services provider, let’s look at some causes of burst pipes.

 6 Reasons Why Your Water Pipes Burst